Animal Health Bureau

 In order to do official work in Montana, veterinarians must be:

-- A joint federal accreditation/state deputization training seminar is offered several times per year at MDOL in Helena
+• A joint federal accreditation/state deputization training seminar is offered twice a year at MDOL in Helena

 Disease Reporting